General Graduate Student Policies & Procedures

 - How many hours per week you will engage in your internship

-– DO NOT write in any credits in your course-add form.
-This will be completed by the Office of Graduate Academic Affairs
+- DO NOT write in any credits in your course-add form.
+This will be determined by the Office of Graduate Education and Lifelong Learning

 Note that you will have to complete the course add request for every semester you are engaged in CPT.
-If you have any questions about the course registration, please contact the Office of Graduate Academic Affairs.
+If you have any questions about the course registration, please contact the Office of Graduate Education and Lifelong Learning.

 CPT Tuition Policy